- To provide the advice people need for the problems that they face.

-The first part is what most people think of if they are asked what Citizens Advice do.
-The second part is less in the public eye but is equally important.
-With over two million customers a year, the problems our customers face give us a unique insight into life in Britain – the difficulties people face and how these are changing.
-We get to see which new policies are working well – and which aren’t.
+The first aim is what most people think of if they are asked what Citizens Advice do.
+The second aim is less in the public eye but is equally important.

-In Citizens Advice, we use the term “social policy” to cover those issues arising from work with customers where it appears that there is an underlying problem with a policy, service or practice.
+When we see unfair policies and practices, we aim to change them.
 For example, if many customers are having difficulty completing a form it may be because the form is too difficult to understand.
-If it was clearer and simpler it may save customers time and it could also save the council or government department or utility company money as receiving forms with errors takes time to sort out.
+If it was clearer and simpler, it may save customers time.
+It could also save the council, government department or utility company money by minimising errors in forms.

 To support the needs of our communities, we work hard to raise awareness and understanding of the challenging issues affecting many of us.